nschlia/ffmpegfs/README.md

 On slow machines like the Raspberry this should give an extra kick and also relieve the CPU from load.
 On faster machines this impact may be smaller, yet noticeable.

+The decoding part is a bit tricky, if encoding is set set to hardware, this hardware is there and capable of encoding, it will work.
+If decoding in hardware is possible depends on the source file, thus the file needs to be checked first and then decided if hardware acceleration can be used or fallback to software is required.
+FFmpeg requires that to be set via command line, but FFmpegfs must be able to decide that automatically.

 TODOs
 -----